Espartaco Santoni

 Espartaco Garibaldi Borga Santoni (4 June 1937 – 3 September 1998) was a Venezuelan actor, film producer and hotelier.

 Biography

 Espartaco Garibaldi Borga Santoni was born in Carúpano, Venezuela, the son of an Italian immigrant.
 He filmed movies with such screen stars as Stephen Boyd, Analía Gadé and Lucía Bosé.

+Personal life

 Santoni died six months after his second wife, actress Tere Velázquez with the diagnosis of pancreatic cancer.